Beny-Maleki/Wallet-Manager/README.md

 ## Goal
 My main goal in this project was learning Kotlin language with a focus on Spring framework.
-I have set up and started working with redis, kafka, and elasticsearch for the first time :D
+I have set up and started working with Kafka and Elasticsearch for the first time :D